omni-games-info/OmniSelect/README.md

 OmniSelect is a core tool in the **Omni Games Ecosystem**, designed for building curated, device-optimized ROM collections.

 It allows users to construct personalized ROM sets tailored to their storage devices and workflows.
-User selections are stored in the `OMNI_DAT` database, which automatically updates the metadata values for each entry, and the finalized collection can be exported as a `.dat` file for use with compatible tools and systems.
+User selections are stored in a **user database**, while the `OMNI_DAT` database is used to automatically track and update the metadata of each ROM entry.
+Once finalized, collections can be exported as `.dat` files for use with compatible tools and systems.

 ---